Diego Capel: Sevilla

 Capel became first-choice in the 2007–08 season due to the death of another left-footed winger, Antonio Puerta, in late August.
 He scored his first goal in La Liga on 9 February 2008, in a 1–1 home draw with Barcelona.
 The previous month, he had netted in a Copa del Rey tie against the same opponent (also 1–1 and in Seville).

 In June 2008, Premier League's Tottenham Hotspur were linked with a £12.5 million bid for Capel.
 He admitted he would consider leaving Sevilla to "grow as a footballer", if the clubs could agree on a signing fee, but nothing came of it.
 Also at the end of the league campaign, Barcelona-based daily Sport further speculated that Real Madrid were considering Capel as a potential replacement for the recently departed Robinho, but no move ever materialised.

-In the 2009–10 campaign, Capel lost his position to Argentine Diego Perotti, but still managed to feature in 29 matches – one goal in a 5–1 win at Racing de Santander– as Sevilla edged RCD Mallorca for the fourth position, with the subsequent qualification for the UEFA Champions League.
+In the 2009–10 campaign, Capel lost his position to Argentine Diego Perotti, but still managed to feature in 29 matches – one goal in a 5–1 win at Racing de Santander– as Sevilla edged Mallorca for the fourth position, with the subsequent qualification for the UEFA Champions League.
 Additionally, on 19 May 2010, he opened the score at the Camp Nou in a 2–0 defeat of Atlético in the final of the domestic cup.

 Capel appeared again regularly in 2010–11, playing 27 league games and starting in 17 as the team finished in fifth position.

 Sporting CP

 On 18 July 2011, Capel's uncle Carioca acknowledged negotiations between Sevilla and Sporting CP for the transfer of the player for €6 million and a five-year contract, although the fee agreed was eventually €3.5 million with a €30 million buyout clause.
-He made his debut for his new club on the 30th, playing the second half of a 3–0 friendly home loss to Valencia CF.
+He made his debut for his new club on the 30th, playing the second half of a 3–0 friendly home loss to Valencia.

 Capel scored his first goal for Sporting on 2 October 2011, in a 1–0 Primeira Liga away win over Vitória de Guimarães.
-On the 24th, in the same competition, he netted twice in a 6–1 home rout of Gil Vicente F.C. in what was the Lions ninth straight official win.
+On the 24th, in the same competition, he netted twice in a 6–1 home rout of Gil Vicente in what was the Lions ninth straight official win.

 On 19 April 2012, Capel scored his seventh competitive goal of the season, helping the hosts come from behind to win 2–1 against Athletic Bilbao in the Europa League semi-finals first leg.
-He was part of the squad that won the Taça de Portugal in 2015, but his input consisted of the 5–0 victory at S.C.
-Espinho in the fourth round.
+He was part of the squad that won the Taça de Portugal in 2015, but his input consisted of the 5–0 victory at Espinho in the fourth round.